mdiller/syntax-scripts/README.md

 Maybe instead of just an example script thing that doesnt really have a purpose, we give this script a job and a purpose, and each language has to do the same job/purpose.
 Could be interesting

+# todo
+- add more languages
+- add more stuff to the script
+- add a thing to test that theyre all the same

 # Stuff to Cover
 - func to print log info (use ] syntax)
   - maybe do a thing so you can pass in regular args